elisechristiann/Data_Course_BENNETT/README.md

 This README file contains information about my uploaded assignments

-My name is Elise Bennett and I give off granola vibes!
+My name is Elise Bennett.